amail/Comrest/README.md

 Say hello to Comrest!
 A RESTful library for PHP that makes life easier.
 With just a few lines, it does what you want it to do!

-Easily create route namespaces, apply filters, and get your work done!
+Easily create routes with using namespaces, apply filters, and get your work done!